Graduate Student Professional Development Resources

-- Engage in experiential learning opportunities to acquire and hone new skills.
+Engage in experiential learning opportunities to acquire and master new skills.

-To ensure that our graduate students and postdoctoral trainees from all backgrounds, experiences, viewpoints and identities thrive during their time on campus and beyond, the Graduate College provides the following career navigation support.
-Additional programs and resources such as career fairs, job and internship recruiting and on-campus interviews are offered by the Career Center.
+To ensure that our graduate students and postdoctoral trainees from all backgrounds, experiences, viewpoints, and identities achieve their career aspirations, the Graduate College provides the following career navigation support.
+Additional programs and resources such as career fairs, employer meetups, job and internship recruiting, and virtual interview programs are offered by the Career Center.

-Academic departments, faculty members and graduate student organizations can request career skill building workshops for their courses or program offering.
-These independent modules span the entire spectrum of the job search process from exploring career options and building professional networks to creating effective application materials and preparing for interviews and salary negotiations.
-The typical workshop duration is one hour.
+Academic departments, faculty members, and graduate student organizations can request career skill building workshops for their courses or program offering.
+These independent modules span the entire spectrum of the job search process from exploring career options, building professional networks, creating effective application materials, preparing for interviews, to salary negotiations.
+A typical workshop duration is 1 hour.
 If desired, workshops can be combined and/or extended to include additional hands-on exercises and peer feedback opportunities.

-Please send workshop inquiries or questions to Dr. Suprawee Tepsuporn, Assistant Dean for Graduate Professional Development, at email@example.com.
+Please send workshop inquiries or questions to firstname.lastname@example.org.

-The Career Spotlight program is aimed at increasing knowledge of career options beyond the tenure track and facilitating connections between Blue Hen alumni or employers and current graduate students.
+The Career Spotlight program is aimed at increasing knowledge of career options beyond academia and facilitating connections between Blue Hen alumni or employers and current graduate students.
 Career Spotlight offers opportunities for students to learn directly from guest speakers about their career journeys and how they successfully translate their graduate training to a variety of careers.